-(1) The Neutral's Role.
-After assignment of the case, the neutral will promptly contact the parties.

-The neutral has the responsibility to conduct the mediation, including deciding how many meetings are necessary and who may participate in each meeting.
-The neutral may accept and may ask the parties to provide written submissions.

-(2) The Agreement to Mediate.
-At the commencement of the mediation, the neutral will ask the parties to sign an agreement prepared by the Office ("the Agreement to Mediate").
-The Agreement to Mediate will set out the conditions under which mediation will occur, including the requirement that the participants adhere to the confidentiality of the process.
-The Agreement to Mediate will also provide that the parties to the mediation will not seek to have the counselor or the neutral participate, testify or otherwise present evidence in any subsequent civil action under section 408 of the Act or any other proceeding.

-(g) Who May Participate.
-The covered employee, the employing office, their respective representatives, and the Office may meet, jointly or separately, with the neutral.
-A representative of the employee and a representative of the employing office who has actual authority to agree to a settlement agreement on behalf of the employee or the employing office, as the case may be, must be present at the mediation or must be immediately accessible by telephone during the mediation.
+- (1) The Mediator's Role.
+After assignment of the case, the mediator will promptly contact the parties.
+The mediator has the responsibility to conduct the mediation, including deciding how many meetings are necessary and who may participate in each meeting.
+The mediator may accept and may ask the parties to provide written submissions. - The Agreement to Mediate.
+At the commencement of the mediation, the mediator will ask the participants and/or their representatives to sign an agreement prepared by the Office ("the Agreement to Mediate").
+The Agreement to Mediate will define what is to be kept confidential during mediation and set out the conditions under which mediation will occur, including the requirement that the participants adhere to the confidentiality of the process and a notice that a breach of the mediation agreement could result in sanctions later in the proceedings.
+The Agreement to Mediate will also provide that the parties to the mediation will not seek to have the counselor or the mediator participate, testify or otherwise present evidence in any subsequent administrative action under section 405 or any civil action under section 408 of the Act or any other proceeding. - (g) Who May Participate.
+The covered employee and the employing office may elect to participate in mediation proceedings through a designated representative, provided, that the representative has actual authority to agree to a settlement agreement, or has immediate access to someone with actual settlement authority, and provided further, that should the mediator deem it appropriate at any time, the physical presence in mediation of any party may be required.
+The Office may participate in the mediation process through a represen-